 Podcasts are at an inflection point, do they stay as they are or do they find new ways to immerse their listeners?
 James Cridland from Podnews to explore the future of podcasting.

 Pathfinder is a show about storytelling.
 Each week we explore what makes stories work, uncover the lessons of the past, and learn from people who are building worlds with the tools of the future.
 Written and hosted by Ollie Judge and produced by Rodger Morley.

 Become a Pathfinder

-Sign up for our newsletter for early access to episodes, news from Adrift and behind the scenes content.
+Sign up for our newsletter Area of Effect for early access to episodes, news from Adrift and behind the scenes content.